THE "BEELINER" SCHOOL TRAIN

 Postscript: As I lived right near the tracks in Charleston, and my Uncle own a tavern on Broad Street (Bernies), we were very well acquainted with many of the railroaders who lived and worked in this area.
 One man in particular was a huge guy that everyone called "Jellybean".
 He was a Conductor on the NYC train that ran from Charleston to the Carbide Sanderson mines about every day.

-John Pierson was his real name, but no one ever called him by that.
-He lived a ways up Magazine Hollow., but not sure if he was born and raised there.
+Stanley Walden was his real name, but no one ever called him by that.
+He lived a ways up Magazine Hollow.
 I knew Jellybean very well (for a kid) and saw him almost every day.
 He died of a heart attack while working on the New York Central in 1966.

 In those days, every train had a caboose., and there were always 3 or 4 parked right off Capitol Street waiting to be used.
 Us kids (me especially) spent hours playing in them.
 They had ladders that you climbed to get to the top where you could